shaneish/hop/README.md

 foo@bar:~$ hp remove example # long form of rm command [info] Hop removed for shortcut: example.
 ```
-to jump to the `example` named directory:
+To jump to the `example` named directory:
 ```console
 foo@bar:~$ hp example
 ```
-to jump to the `example` named directory and open your default editor in that directory:
+To jump to the `example` named directory and open your default editor in that directory:
 ```console
 foo@bar:~$ hp edit example
 ```
-to list all saved shortcuts:
+To list all saved shortcuts:
 ```console
 foo@bar:~$ hp ls # shortened form
 appdata  -> C:\Users\steph\AppData\Local